“I have Canberra on the line, sir.”

 Major General Frank Richards cleared his throat and straightened his tie as he glared at the red handset extended toward him.
 He had never needed to communicate with the Canberra Deep Space Communication Complex before, nor had he ever expected to.
-Monitoring the Voyager probes was a cakewalk, and he’d never actually thought it would produce results—at least not in his lifetime.
+Monitoring the Voyager probes was a cakewalk, and he’d never actually thought the task would produce results—at least not in his lifetime.
 The thought of assigning American scientists to study drifting wonky boxes filled with pictures and music for aliens to find was goofy liberal bullshit.
 In his humble opinion, such a task was a waste of time and money, thus best exported to the Australians.

 “This is Major General Richards.
 To whom am I speaking?”

 “Oh, g’day mate, most folks call me Pete.”

 “Pete, then.
 Do you realize who you’re talking to?
 Please state your rank and address me with appropriate respect.
 I am the head of NASA, a Major General.”

 Some lip smacking that sounded like gum chewing traveled from Australia and into the Major General’s earpiece, followed by a slurp and satisfied sigh.
 The Major General swore he smelled beer through the phone.

 “Aw mate!
 Great bloody timing!
 Exactly who I need to talk to,” said Pete.
 “And no ranks here, sport.
 Now if we can get a wriggle on, I have a report to make before I knock off.
 I promised the missus I’d be home for tea.”